 - Current Account shows the net income of the country, whereas Capital Account shows the change in the ownership of the nation’s assets.

 - Current Account is mainly concerned with receipts and payment of cash and non-capital items.
-Conversely, Capital Account is thoroughly considered the sources and application of capital.
+Conversely, Capital Account has thoroughly considered the sources and application of capital.

 - The key components of current account are export and import of goods and services, the investment the income and current transfers.
 On the other hand, foreign direct investment, portfolio investment and Loans by the government of one country to the government of another country are the key components of Capital Account.